Warner Bros. looking for extras in the Brunswick area

 Filming will take place from March 21 to April 7 in multiple locations along the Georgia coast, including Jekyll Island.

-“We’re filming for about five days on Jekyll Island, we’ve got eight days in Richmond Hill, we’ve got a couple days in Midway and about three days in Savannah, and then we move to Macon,” Kerr said.
+“We’re filming for about five days on Jekyll Island,” Kerr said.
+“We’ve got eight days in Richmond Hill, we’ve got a couple days in Midway and about three days in Savannah, and then we move to Macon.”

-Rather than a remake, Kerr said the new film will be a musical adaption.

 On Location Casting is not directly hiring for performance roles, but Kerr said they’d be “happy to get (applications) in front of the right people for those roles.”